 Your doctor or nurse will review the steps with you and make sure that you know how to get ready and what you can expect during and after the test.
 If you have any questions, be sure to bring them up with the doctor or nurse.

-A colonoscopy can be done as an outpatient procedure in your doctor’s office, outpatient surgical center or hospital.
-Be sure you know exactly where you need to go the day of your procedure, as it may not be the same as your doctor’s office.
+A colonoscopy can be done as an outpatient procedure in your health care provider’s office, outpatient surgical center or hospital.
+Be sure you know exactly where you need to go the day of your procedure, as it may not be the same as your provider’s office.

 Be sure to ask your doctor or nurse if there is anything you do not understand.